Where did my life go? How to have a social life with a baby

 When people offer to help you, accept help

-If a relative or a friend offers to come around and hang out, say YES.
+If a relative or a friend offers to come around and hang out, say yes.
 Don’t be coy, don’t be polite, don’t think you’re putting them out in any way, just say yes.
-They wouldn’t offer if they didn’t want to do it and you’re likely to need the help.
+They wouldn’t offer if they didn’t want to do it, and you’re likely to need the help.

 Plan ahead

-Hang out with other couples
+Hang out with other parents

 Don’t be afraid to go solo